 Finally, our Turtles Room, follow a primary caregiver model.
 Please see the section ‘Our Approach’ for more information.

-At Explore & Develop Macquarie Park we provide the children with a fun, innovative educational program sourced from children's interests.
+At Explore & Develop North Ryde we provide the children with a fun, innovative educational program sourced from children's interests.
 Using the Early Years Learning Framework, we support each child's varied developmental needs.
 We work to extend and expand their existing skill sets whilst designing experiences to support the development of new skills.

 In the junior preschool room, learning journeys often take the form of extended whole group projects.
 We brainstorm, discuss, question, research, regroup and synthesise our learning in the form of a display.
 Projects may run for any length of time - sometimes over months - depending on the children's level of interest.
 Literacy, numeracy and thinking skills such as recall and problem solving are integrated into the experiences to make learning enjoyable, authentic and valuable; with research suggesting that when children discover something for themselves, that this knowledge is more likely to be sustained.